 I am seated in a chair made of cane, shaped into a peacock’s tail.
-To sit in this chair (rather than to receive Dux honours) for some of us, was the apex of our school life, which by that stage had spanned some 12 years.
+To sit in this chair for some of us, was the apex of our school life, which by that stage had spanned some 12 years.

 That’s a long time to be at school and the school ball was pitched as the ‘social event of your existence’.

 Our venue was the Mandalay in Newmarket, Auckland.